Bette Midler Says She Forgot How Good 'Hocus Pocus' Is

-Even after all these years, Bette Midler’s own film, Hocus Pocus, manages to cast a spell -- even for her!
+Even after all these years, Bette Midler’s own film, Hocus Pocus, manages to cast a spell on her!

 “I watched it again for the first time… I haven’t seen it in years, and it was so good,” she shared.
 “I had forgotten how good it was and how good everybody was, I mean, everybody.
 I mean, I didn't realize what was going on behind me.
 Those girls were carrying on something terrible, and the kids were great.”